Search Engine Optimisation is dead.

 It’s not just on your website…

 I recall a phrase used many years ago that still holds true today: GIGO.
 (Garbage In – Garbage Out) So why do we expect search engines to really know what we want to find?
 All search engines are computers, just plain ole’ pcs (well more like servers, but that doesn’t matter for the purpose of this article).
-Why should we expect dumb computers to understand what is our heart’s desire?
-I think we expect too much.
+Why should we expect dumb computers to understand our heart’s desire?
+I think we often expect too much.

 The reason for posing the question is due to the fact that;

 1) Google will say that if you have great content, regularly updated and if not unique then authoritative, then your website will be of interest to Google users, i.e. people doing a search within Google.
+And then Google will do the work for you.

 2) Yahoo will say that Bing provides the results for its search results.
 Ok, so we now have to ask Microsoft, the owner of Bing.
 Bing says; “Bing website ranking is completely automated.
 The Bing ranking algorithm analyzes many factors, including but not limited to: the quality and quantity of indexable webpage content, the number, relevance, and authoritative quality of websites that link to your web pages, and the relevance of your website’s content to keywords.
 The algorithm is complex and is never human-mediated.”
 (Bing Webmaster)